Extended business travelers are likely to be taxed on employment income relating to their Austrian workdays.

 In case neither a work permit nor a visa have to be obtained there may still be the employer’s obligation to perform certain registrations, e.g. with the competent Labour Market authorities.
 A foreign national being assigned by a company with place of business in another EEA member state for the purpose of temporary work performance does not need any permits provided the foreign national is duly employed at the employer’s place of business at least during the assignment and the applicable Austrian regulations concerning wages and Social Security are maintained.
-The employer has to observe mandatory reporting requirements though with the competent authorities and faces administrative penalties in case of non-compliance.
+The employer has to observe mandatory reporting requirements (eg ZKO notifications) though with the competent authorities as well as keep specific information / documents available and faces considerable administrative penalties in case of non-compliance.

 The intended or actual duration of the stay of the extended business traveler is a decisive factor for the question if and which permits have to be obtained or if and which reporting requirements have to be observed.
 Citizens of the European Union can move within the EU according to the regulations of the Schengen Agreement basically without further permit requirements.
+They may – depending on the duration of their stay – have to obtain a registration certificate (“Anmeldebescheinigung”) with the Austrian authorities.
 Holders of a non-restricted Schengen-visa for a short–term stay (category „C“) may move during its period of validity within the territory of the Schengen member states.
 Third country nationals in possession of a national visa of a Schengen member state may move during its period of validity within the territory of the Schengen member states up to a limited duration of 90 days within a 180 days-period.
 Registration requirements (e.g. with the competent Labour Market authorities) are omitted in case the work performance does not exceed a few days and no domestic employees would be used with respect to the particular nature of the work.

 Immigration related compliance regulations for extended business travelers and their employers are found in various legal areas.
-Penalties for non-compliance may – depending on the importance of the violated regulation – also be imposed in a considerable amount (for instance according to the Employment of Foreign Nationals Act).
+Penalties for non-compliance may – depending on the importance of the violated regulation – also be imposed in a considerable amount (for instance according to the Employment of Foreign Nationals Act and/or the Anti-Wage and Social Dumping Act as in force since January 1, 2017).
 Usually there is a legal liability of the employer, depending on the penalty there may in certain cases also be a liability of the employee or of both (employer and employee) though.

 Apart from the most commonly applicable legal provisions in the areas of taxation, residence, employment and social security, immigration related compliance regulations may also be found in domestic registration law, anti-discrimination law (immigration-related discrimination) or health law.
 Depending on the particular case further legal regulations may have to be observed by the extended business traveler and/or employer, e.g. in the field of export control or technology transfer.